felixs8/vibe-coding-template/project-management/guidelines.md

 ### Tasks in Detail

 Tasks are the **unit of progress**.
-Every task describes one increment of work and records its own outcome.
+Every task describes one increment of work and records its own outcome, including the review process.

 - Each task is stored as a separate file in the repository.
 - Files are named and ordered numerically: `task1.md`, `task2.md`, `task3.md`, and so on.
 - A task file contains:
   - The description of the task.
   - Its acceptance criteria (including which are automated).
-  - Its status (*Planned*, *Ready*, *In Progress*, *Done*).
+  - Its status (_Planned_, _Ready_, _In Progress_, _In Review_, _Done_).
+  - Implementation details documenting all files changed.
+  - Review notes from the reviewer agent.
   - References to code, tests, and documentation updated by this task.

+The review process ensures code quality by having a dedicated reviewer agent validate that:

+- All acceptance criteria are truly met
+- Tests are meaningful and would fail if the feature broke
+- No shortcuts were taken that compromise quality
+- The Definition of Done is satisfied

-Together the tasks form a step-by-step history of how the product was built.
+Together the tasks form a step-by-step history of how the product was built, including the quality assurance process.

 ## Step 1: Business Analysis

 The first step is to clarify the requirements.
 In this phase, the AI agent takes the role of business analyst.
-The purpose is to figure out *what* we want to build.
+The purpose is to figure out _what_ we want to build.
 The output is the **requirements artifact**, a document that lists the current understanding of the product.

 The requirements document does not have to be complete.
 It is expected to change as we learn more.
 What matters is that we always have a shared artifact that reflects our current understanding of the system.